in

 These are some of the most common types of bulbs available.
 They are affordable and energy-efficient.
 You should consider using these bulbs if you want a light fixture for either ambient or task lighting.

-These are a very energy efficient type of light bulb that was designed to replace the incandescent bulb.
+These are a very energy efficient type of luminaire bulb that was designed to replace the incandescent bulb.
 They have been shown to be up to 75% more energy efficient than incandescents.
 However, they are slowly being phased out as well for LED bulbs by consumers.

-LED Ceiling Light Bulbs
+LED Light Bulbs

 LED stands for ‘light-emitting diode’.
-Incandescent light bulbs use electricity to heat a filament until it is so hot that it glows.
+Incandescent bulbs use electricity to heat a filament until it is so hot that it glows.

 The lack of heat production is precisely why LED lights are so much more energy efficient than incandescent bulbs.